ChangeYourStrings

 Who plays 8-string at the highest level?

 Tosin Abasi of Animals as Leaders is the composer-player who most expanded 8-string's harmonic vocabulary, using the 8-string as a three-register instrument (bass line, rhythm, melody) rather than as a down-tuned 7-string.
 Stephen Carpenter brought 8-string to Deftones in 2010 with Diamond Eyes.
-Fredrik Thordendal and Mårten Hagström of Meshuggah were among the first mainstream metal players to commit to 8-string, on Catch Thirtythree (2005) and onward.
+Fredrik Thordendal and Mårten Hagström of Meshuggah were among the first mainstream metal players to commit to 8-string, adopting the instrument in the mid-2000s.

 What's the standard tuning for 8-string?